10 national Records Broken at the 2018 Luderitz Speed Challenge

 The Class AGM was also held at the event with all the Committee up for re-election apart from chairman Peter Davis who has two years to run and Jan Hendrick De Bruin from Holland who stepped down and was thanked for his time on the board.
 Experienced racer and Italian businessman Alberto Possati was nominated and was voted in unanimously to replace him.

 The 2018 Annual General Meeting of ISWC shall take place during the forthcoming World Championships on Fuerteventura - 29th June to 4th July.
+The exact day and time will be announced during the event, depending upon wind conditions and the competition schedule.

 Those members unable to attend to vote in person may vote via e-mail - see AGM notice for details